hichana/fdna/PROJECT_PLANNING.md

         - web app
         - flowscan account with smart contracts
     - list of code used from other projects (ex.
 ExampleNFT, flow nft catalog scripts and transactions, etc.)
-- OG Bases FLOATs (created on testnet)
-    - four limited FLOATs ("A", "G", "C", "T") that anyone can get to bootstrap their NFT collection and start building Flow DNA right away
 - testnet deployment
-    - populates test user with exampleNFTs in their wallet -x emulator
+    - script populates test user with exampleNFTs in their wallet -x emulator
     -x manages accounts and testnet and mainnet deployments -x deploys nft catalog with example NFT contracts registered to nft catalog